-If you have been identified as 'extremely vulnerable', you should find alternative care arrangements for the person you care for if they develop symptoms of coronavirus.
+If you’ve been identified as extremely clinically vulnerable or clinically vulnerable, you should find alternative care arrangements for the person you care for if they develop symptoms of coronavirus.

-If you are not classed as 'extremely vulnerable' you can continue to provide care, but it's a good idea to put extra precautions in place where possible.
+If you're not classed as extremely clinically vulnerable or clinically vulnerable you can continue to provide care, but it's a good idea to put extra precautions in place where possible.
 The extent to which you can follow these will depend on the level of care you provide.
 Do as much as you can:

 - Try to only provide care which is essential, such as washing, dressing, or feeding.
 Try to spend as little time in the same room with each other as you can.
 We know this might be hard and feel unsettling.

 - If you can, sleep in separate beds and use different bathrooms.
 Do not share towels and regularly disinfect the surfaces in your house.